How to: Configure RBAC for Internal/External Projects

 Configure the External Supervisor User

 Next, you'll create a user to serve as the External Supervisor.
 Let's use the name Timothy Mulqueen.
-Because Timothy is working on all 3 projects, you'll assign those groups.
+Because Timothy is working on all projects, you'll assign this user to those groups.

 Configure the External Broker Users

-Next, let’s create 3 users to serve as the external brokerage employees.
-You'll use 3 sample names for these users.
+Now, let’s create three users to serve as the external brokerage employees.

 Configure the Project A Broker